 Laptop Self Care

-Laptop Self Care is an 8-week programme designed to help you learn how to use your own laptop or computer better, to be able to update it, manage it, install software and troubleshoot problems for yourself.
+Laptop Self Care is a 6-week programme designed to help you learn how to use your own laptop or computer better, to be able to update it, manage it, install software and troubleshoot problems for yourself.

 Through-out the course you will complete an audit of your own computer, be able to organize files and make sure it is safe.